 - Please refer to the settings guide for details.
-"29.14 Settings Guide" (page 29-135) - 1 Right-click the symbol variable that you want to monitor within the logic program and then click [Watch List...(W)].
+"28.14.2 [Work Space] Settings Guide Watch List" (page 28-160) - 1 On the [View (V)] menu, point to [Work Space (W)] and then click [Watch List (W)].
+The [Watch List] window appears. - 2 Right-click the symbol variable that you want to monitor within the logic program and then click [Watch List(W)].
+The symbol variable is added to the [Watch List] window.

-• You can also add the variable by selecting [Symbol Variable] in the [Address Settings] window, right-clicking the symbol variable that you want to monitor, and clicking [Add to Watch List].
+• To add a variable to the Watch List, drag the symbol variable to monitor and drop it into the Watch List.
+You can also add the variable by selecting [Symbol Variable] in the [Address] window, right-clicking the symbol variable that you want to monitor, and clicking [Add to Watch List].